 Ashe has great map vision with Hawkshot.
 This does not mean she should forsake the utility of her trinket.
 Farsight Alteration will greatly increase your team's sustained vision of the map, granting vision at a huge range instantaneously and leaving a 1HP ward for ongoing vision.
 It is very useful for scouting brush before entering it, and for checking Dragon and Baron to make sure they’re not being taken by the enemy team.

 As the game is loading, check to see what you'll be up against.
 In the above image, you can see that I'll be facing Kalista+ Bard bot lane, that mid will be a match up of Cassiopeia and Riven, top lane is Vladimir vs Alistar and the junglers are Jax and Lee Sin.
 Simply knowing where each champion will be informs you of what could occur bot lane.
 Is there a Karthus?
 Watch out for when he reaches level 6 and don't let yourself get low.
 Was that a jungle Rengar?
-He's got a lost of burst and favours lane ganks through brush.
+He's got a lot of burst and favours lane ganks through brush.
 Mainly though, take the time to look at who'll be bot lane.

 Before Minions Spawn

-As soon as the game starts, purchase your Doran's Blade, Health Potion and Warding Totem from the shop.
+As soon as the game starts, purchase your Doran's Blade, Health Potion and Stealth Ward from the shop.
 Allocate your first skill point into Volley.
 Head to the strongest jungle buff closest to bot lane; if you're on Blue Side you'll be walking to Red Buff - if you're on Purple Side, you'll be walking to Blue Buff.
 Blue Side typically hangs around the brush surrounding Red, or in the tri-brush joining river to jungle bot lane.
 Purple Side hangs just on the edge of the river/entrance to allied jungle in front of Dragon.
 What you're doing is providing vision for your team - when you are standing in these areas, you are guarding your jungler and giving him advanced warning of an invade.

 Getting to Lane & CSing